trivago/jade/docs/configuration.md

         # If you do not use security in your project just set this value to false.
         enabled:              false

+        # If you want to allow sorting and filtering using excluded attributes (columns) just set this value to false.
+        strict_filtering_and_sorting: true

         # Default role for creating/updating any resource.
 This can be changed on each resource.
         default_manipulate_role: null